Heinrich Srbik: Anschluß

 As political conflict continued to spill onto the streets, after 1934 the "greater Germany" and "complete Germany" visions rose up the political and public agenda in Austria.
 The inherent overlap between the two was exacerbated through the simplifying instincts of media commentators and populist politicians.
 On 12 March 1938, after several months of intense political pressure on the Austrian government to agree to a coming together of the Austrian and German states, the German army crossed the border into Austria to be followed, later that day, by Adolf Hitler accompanied by a bodyguard of several thousand men.
 The huge bodyguard turned out to be an unnecessary precaution.
 It was reported that even Hitler was surprised by the warmth of the reception from the crowds as his car passed by on the way past the little town of his birth on the border, en route to Linz where he had attended school and where he spent the night with his team.
 Meanwhile, the Austrian president had been persuaded to appoint a replacement chancellor.
 The Czechoslovak-born lawyer Arthur Seyss-Inquart was an enthusiastic supporter of Austrian incorporation into Hitler's new Germany and, in 1938, a close Hitler ally at the heart of the political establishment in Vienna.
 Chancellor Seyss-Inquart remained in office for only two days.
 As the result of a last-minute change of plan it was decided that the annexation of Austria into an enlarged version of Germany should be completed at once, meaning that there could be only one chancellor.
 Seyss-Inquart nevertheless played an important role in the integration process over the next few weeks and months: he nominated 86 trusted Austrians to membership of the Reichstag (parliament).
-They represented the "Land Österreich" electoral district between the 1938 "election" and 1942.
-The Reichstag features little in the historiography of the Hitler years because it did very little worth recording after 1933; but it continued to convene occasionally till 1942.
-It is significant in terms of Heinrich Srbik's own career and his relationship with the régime that in 1938 he became one of the 814 National Socialist Party members elected to the 814 seat parliament in Berlin.
+They represented the "Land Österreich" electoral district between the 10 April 1938 "election" and the end of the Nazi regime in May 1945.
+The Reichstag featured little in the historiography of the Hitler years because it did very little worth recording after 1933, though it continued to convene occasionally until 1942.
+It is significant in terms of Srbik's own career and his relationship with the régime that in 1938 he was one of the 814 Nazi Party members elected to the 814 seat parliament in Berlin.